Eusebio Ayala: Exile and later years

 Accompanied by General Estigarribia, Dr. Eusebio Ayala left Paraguay on September 5, 1936, to Buenos Aires, where his wife and a reception with all the honors were waiting for him.

-He resumed his activities by the year 1938.
+He resumed his professional activities by the year 1938.
 He joined a major law firm in Buenos Aires, and led the Argentine–Paraguayan Chamber.
 He also wrote for La Razon, a local newspaper.
 His son, Roger, had finished his studies and lived with his parents.
 Ayala returned to Asuncion to do some work business, and took advantage of this opportunity to visit his sister.